00krishna-tools/nyuki/README.rst

 .. figure:: docs/assets/animated-bee-illustration-png-clip-art.png
+   :height: 455
+   :width: 249
    :align: center

 ======================================
 Nyuki: A Geospatial Toolkit for Humans
 ======================================
-   :align: center

 "Nyuki" translates to "bee" in Swahili, but is also the word used to refer to aerial drones.
-While working on a collaboration between `DataKind <https://www.datakind.org/>`_ and `WeRobotics <https://werobotics.org/>`_ using drone imagery for flood damage assessment, we found it difficult to do simple manipulations to large geotiff image and vector files.
-Something as simple as resizing an image took 15-20 lines complicated code.
-Hence we designed Nyuki to help turn these cumbersome tasks into one-line commands.
-We started with a few common operations but hope to expand.
-Contributions are always welcome.
-Also please give us a star if you like our tool.
+While working on a project using aerial drone imagery for flood damage assessment with  `DataKind <https://www.datakind.org/>`_ and `WeRobotics <https://werobotics.org/>`_ we found that using many common python geospatial libraries had a steep learning curve and were confusing to use.
+So we developed some simple command line tools and library functions to simplify common tasks and dramatically accelerate our development.

+The other challenge with processing large aerial drone images was that most GIS software such as QGIS or ArcGIS often crashed while processing large images.
+Aerial drones can easily produce 50,000 x 50,000 pixel images or more.
+Because processing such large images is memory and processor intensive, some common GIS software can often fail during processing.
+With nyuki we rely on the command line which has a much lighter memory footprint and is easier to kill if something is taking too long.

-Nyuki is a command line application that runs on Windows, MacOS, and Linux operating systems.
-Nyuki is also developed in python, hence a python installation of version 3.6 or greater is required.
+Nyuki is developed for python 3.6 or greater and runs on Windows, MacOS, and Linux operating systems.

+We also wanted to thank all of the developers who built the libraries that we use in nyuki.
+Writing geospatial libraries is hard work, and

 📝 Table of Contents
 -------------------